 11.55.1.2 Dependencies

-A STA in which dot11WLANSensingImplementedis true shall set the WLAN Sensing field of the Extended Capabilities element to 1. (#270)
+A STA or a STA affiliated with an MLD in which dot11WLANSensingImplementedis true shall set the WLAN Sensing field of the Extended Capabilities element to 1. (#270)

-A STA in which dot11WLANSensingImplemented(#140) is false shall set the WLAN Sensing field of the Extended Capabilities element to 0. (#271)
+A STA or a STA affiliated with an MLD in which dot11WLANSensingImplemented(#140) is false shall set the WLAN Sensing field of the Extended Capabilities element to 0. (#271)

 References: